 In his youth the Swiss possessed scientific inclinations; Interest in these topics was still present in mature years.
 He remained faithful to this plan for a long time.
-In January 2009 Ackermann said at a late hour shortly before the end of the then World Economic Forum in Davos, his retirement planning is fixed.
+In January 2009 Ackermann said at a late hour shortly before the end of the former World Economic Forum in Davos, his retirement planning is fixed.

 He has a lot of plans; the first farewell gifts were already arriving.
 He reported on a present from the German sprinter Armin Hary that had moved him.
-You have to know that Ackermann himself was an enthusiastic athlete when he was young and that he certainly followed the career of Hary, who was about eleven years older.
+You have to know that Ackermann himself was an enthusiastic athlete when he was young and that he certainly followed the career of Hary, who was eleven years older.
 In any case, Hary had left him a book about himself with a meaningful dedication: “From sprinter to sprinter”.